On the Density arising from the Domain of Attraction between Sum and Supremum: the $\alpha$-Sun operator: Special Cases and

 where $C$ is a normalisation constant.
 The integrand of the inversion formula has no non-analytic features other than a branch cut in the $p$-plane on $ [0,-\infty) $ and it is possible to deform the vertical contour to a Hankel loop $ (-\infty, 0, -\infty) $ either side of the cut.
 Subsequently, in the second proof of Prop. \ref{H_unity_Prop}, we will see that $ C=1 $.
 This then gives the stated result, \eqref{h_unity}. \end{proof}

-\begin{remark} When $ \alpha=1 $ we are inevitably lead to the additional constraint of $ \Re(\gamma) < 1 $.
-This is clear from the strength of the singularity at the end-point of the integration range in \eqref{IE_unity} and Gamma function $ \Gamma(1-\gamma) $ in \eqref{ILT_unity} \end{remark}
+\begin{remark} When $ \alpha=1 $ we are inevitably led to the additional constraint of $ \Re(\gamma) < 1 $.
+This is clear from the strength of the singularity at the end-point of the integration range in \eqref{IE_unity} and Gamma function $ \Gamma(1-\gamma) $ in \eqref{ILT_unity}. \end{remark}